python/cpython/Doc/library/atexit.rst

    Remove *func* from the list of functions to be run at interpreter shutdown.
    :func:`unregister` silently does nothing if *func* was not previously registered.
-If *func* has been registered more than once, every occurance of that function in the :mod:`atexit` call stack will be removed.
+If *func* has been registered more than once, every occurrence of that function in the :mod:`atexit` call stack will be removed.
 Equality comparisons (``==``) are used internally during unregistration, so function references do not need to have matching identities.